 In many cases, a pellet grill is quite a significant investment for the owner.
 Hence, if you own a pellet/grill smoker you want to keep it in the best condition possible.
 Not only so its working at peak efficiency to produce the best-flavoured food possible, but also for safety reasons.
 Grease fires can be avoided through proper cleaning/inspections as I discuss in my article on when to clean a pellet grill.
 Furthermore, for the pellet burner within the grill to work effectively you need to clean out excessive dust (fines) which have built up and to make sure the firepot air inlets are clear.
 Therefore, with this post, I wanted to cover some of the best tips and videos I’ve come across on how to properly clean a pellet grill/smoker.
 Please note, this post is not specifically just about Traegers.
-Its applicable to cleaning any pellet grill from other manufacturers such as Camp Chef, REC TEC, Z GRILLS and Green Mountain Grills to name but a few.
+Its applicable to cleaning any pellet grill from other manufacturers such as Camp Chef, REC-TEC, Z Grills and Green Mountain Grills to name but a few.
 Its also applicable to portable pellet grills.

 In many cases, a pellet grill is a significant investment.
 Therefore, you want to know how to properly clean your grill to get the most out of it and to be able to use it safely: Image – Amazon

 Therefore, while I’ve referenced several videos below from various pellet grill experts on how to clean the cooking surfaces of the grill/smoker, I’m also going to be providing feedback on how and why its important to clean out the pellet hopper, auger, burn pot and temperature probe.
 Please feel free to use the Table of Contents below to jump to either the quick guide or deep clean guide on how to clean a pellet grill.